How To Get A Job On A Cruise Ship

 This category often includes crew in the largest departments onboard.
 For example, all Housekeeping Staff, Food and Beverage Personnel, and Security Patrolmen.

-One of the best things about working onboard a cruise ship is that promotion is NOT based upon seniority.
+One of the best things about working onboard a cruise ship is that promotion is NOT based on seniority.
 Advancements are made based on mid-term and end-of-contract evaluations.
 Participation in ‘Career Path Transfer Programs,’ professional development training, and registered job shadowing can also aid with a crew member’s promotional options.

 As outlined above, most new-hire crew will start either at a crew or staff level and then progress to a supervisory/managerial or officer level thereafter.

-Cruise Ship Jobs: The Reality Of Working At Sea
+The Reality Of Working At Sea

 New crew should come with the mentality that the job is very unique with a lot of cool benefits that include exploring in ports around the globe.
 However, it is important to remember that the job isn’t for everyone. – Alana Delia